 Winter is the peak of the citrus season.
-In the grey tones of winter, the bright shades of orange, red, pink, yellow and green are here to brighten our outlook and beckon us to eat them!
-Eating winter citrus is good for you because it naturally boosts your immune system, improves digestion, satisfies sugar cravings, and is good for your heart, cardiovascular system, skin, and joints.
+Officially beginning on the winter solstice (December 21), the bright shades of orange, red, pink, yellow and green of citrus add brightness and light to the darkness of this time of year.
+Nature gives us what we need when we need it most–eating winter citrus naturally boosts your mood with folate, your immune immune system with vitamin C, improves digestion with fiber, and satisfies sugar cravings.
+It is good for your heart, cardiovascular system, skin, and joints.
 While winter officially ends on the spring equinox on March 20, many types of winter citrus remain available into spring.

 Citrus fruit comes from flowering trees and shrubs in the Rutacae family that produce citron, oranges, tangerines, lemons, limes, pomelos, grapefruit, kumquats, Buddha’s hand, yuzu, and other varieties.